Marine Energy Wales

 ARENA

-Keynote – Michael Shanks
+Keynote – Michael Shanks, Minister for Energy

 Inside the Marine Energy Taskforce: Shaping the Sector’s Future